malcolmsailor/efficient_rhythms/docs/index.md

 audio\](docs/resources/m4as/example3.m4a)

 Up to now, we’ve always specified the same settings in both voices.
 But we need not do so\!
-In the
+In
 <a href="#example4">`docs/examples/example4.py`</a>, the bottom voice
 again has `rhythm_len = 1.5`, but the top voice now has `rhythm_len
 = 2`.